 Applying a cold compress is great for tooth pain that includes swelling.
 It is also excellent for numbing the pain.
 However this will be a temporary benefit.

-How To The Iced Compress Remedy.
+How To Use The Iced Compress Remedy.

 - If you have reusable ice packs they are ideal.